 The Ending of Parable of the Talents

-In the ending, the first Earthseed mission is heading to space.
-There are people in the suspended state called Dia-Pause, embryos, seeds and other items from earth in the shuttle.
-Lauren watches as the shuttles leave earth, standing with Harry and his grandchild.
+In the end of Parable of the Talents, the first Earthseed mission is heading to space.
+There are people in the suspended state called Dia-Pause, embryos, seeds, and other items from Earth in the shuttle.
+Lauren watches as the shuttles leave Earth, standing with Harry and his grandchild.
 Larkin is caring for Marc after a heart transplant and declined to watch the launch.
 While Lauren is not on this trip, she is proud of the work they have done.
 She expects that even if she doesn’t make it there alive, her bones will.

-In the beginning of Parable of the Sower, there was an astronaut who wanted to be buried in Mars but the Secretary of Astronautics wouldn’t allow it.
+In the beginning of Parable of the Sower, there was an astronaut who wanted to be buried on Mars, but the Secretary of Astronautics wouldn’t allow it.
 Lauren thought this decision a stupid one.
 At the end of the book, we see her achieving her dream.